ChenglongWang/GAME-Net/README.md

 1. You already performed some DFT calculations with [VASP](https://www.vasp.at/) and want to compare the performance of the GNN models with the ground-truth provided by your data.
 In this case, the main script you will work with is `GNNvsDFT.py`.

-2. (Work in progress) You have no DFT data for a specific system and want to get an estimation from our trained graph neural network.
+2. You have no DFT data for a specific system and want to get an estimation from our trained graph neural network.
 In this case, you can use GAME-Net as a web application.
 To run it, type the following script from the repo root:

     `python web/manage.py runserver --insecure`